badging/diversity-and-inclusion/README.md

 The Project Badging section of CHAOSS Badging is about measuring inclusivity of different OSS projects through human reviews.

 In order to submit an application for a project, go through the following documents:
-- [Applicant role](./roles/applicant.md) - This document describes the GitHub permmissions and the responsibilities of a CHAOSS Badging Applicant.
+- [Applicant role](./roles/applicant.md) - This document describes the GitHub permissions and the responsibilities of a CHAOSS Badging Applicant.
 - [Project submission requirements](https://github.com/badging/project-diversity-and-inclusion/blob/master/submission/requirements.md) - Minimum requirements for a project to be eligible for participation in CHAOSS Badging process.
 - [Project submission guidelines](https://github.com/badging/project-diversity-and-inclusion/blob/master/submission/guidelines.md) - Guidelines and steps on how a Project can gain a badge under the CHAOSS Badging program.